peterbourgon/diskv/README.md

 # What is diskv?

-Diskv (disk-vee) is a simple key-value store written in the Go language.
+Diskv (disk-vee) is a simple, persistent key-value store written in the Go language.
 It starts with an incredibly simple API for storing arbitrary data on a filesystem by key, and builds several layers of performance-enhancing abstraction on top.
 The end result is a conceptually simple, but highly performant, disk-backed storage system.

 [![Build Status][1]][2]